IARHeritages/videotagging/README.md

 First of all, we would to run the command **create_json_video.py** as it will allow us to search in Youtube for anything, and create a JSON file that we will use later on for creating the tasks.

+For using the script, you will need an API key from Google.
+Go to your Google API Console and create a key.
+Then, copy it, and paste it in the file settings.py, in the section GOOGLE_APIKEY.

+**NOTE**: There's a template of the settings file named settings.py.tmpl

 The previous command can be run like this:

 ```